life-itself/community/content/tao/meetings.md

 # Patterns for Meetings

+- Take meeting notes in hackmd in markdown or google docs.
+Markdown is the preference.
+- At end of meeting, process the material from the meeting (see next section)

 ## Processing material from meetings

 When we have a meeting we want to process notes and actions out of the meeting so that we add to consolidated/distilled body of knowledge and actions don't get lost (and we do this with reasonable 80/20 approach)